Quad Preparatory School

 - Desire and ability to work with students with special needs

-- Lesson planning and the ability to provide engaging and personalized instruction
+- Lesson planning and the ability to provide engaging and differentiated instruction

-- A solid understanding of school-age academic, social, and emotional development
+- A solid understanding of middle school-aged children’s academic, social, and emotional development

 - Attention to detail